MichaelSchneeberger/rxbp/README.md

 ### Flowable

-Similar to a RxPY Observable, a *Flowable* implements a `subscribe` method, which is a mechanism that makes it possible to describe a data flow from its source to some sink.
+Similar to a RxPY Observable, a *Flowable* implements a `subscribe` method, which is a mechanism that allows to describe a data flow from its source to some sink.
 The description is done with *rxbackpressure* operators exposed by `rxbp.op`.